All Articles/

 Immediate First Aid: The First 30 Minutes

-1. Shower immediately with hot (not scalding) water and soap.
-Scrub the affected areas thoroughly to remove any remaining larvae that have not yet attached.
+1. Shower immediately with hot water and soap to remove any remaining larvae.
 This is most effective within 1–2 hours of exposure.

-2. Wash all clothing you were wearing in hot water (130°F+) and dry on high heat.
-Chigger larvae can survive on fabric for hours.
+2. Wash all clothing in hot water (130°F+) and dry on high heat to kill any remaining larvae.

-3. Apply anti-itch medication immediately.
-Over-the-counter hydrocortisone cream (1%) or calamine lotion provides the fastest initial relief.
+3. Apply anti-itch medication such as hydrocortisone cream or calamine lotion for fast relief.

-4. Take an oral antihistamine like diphenhydramine (Benadryl) or cetirizine (Zyrtec) to reduce the systemic histamine response before it fully develops.
+4. Take an oral antihistamine like diphenhydramine (Benadryl) to reduce the histamine response.

 Proven Home Remedies That Actually Work